Graduate Course Catalog 2014-2015

 Parker Media Lab.
 The Parker Media Lab in Dimond Library is available for all students to use.
 The lab includes high-end audio and video editing workstations along with digital editing software and dedicated staff to assist students with course-related and personal projects.
 The lab also offers a range of camcorders, audio recorders, and associated equipment for students to borrow.
 Details can be found at parkerlab.unh.edu.

 Computer Store.
 The UNH Computer Store offers UNH students, faculty, and staff access to the highest quality, standardized computer products and services, coupled with expert advice and excellent customer service.
-We carry Apple and Dell notebook and desktop computers; iPads and iPods; laser and ink jet printers and cartridges; heavily discounted software, including Microsoft Office and Adobe Creative Suites; and a variety of other supplies and peripherals at educational pricing.
-Speak to a live staff member at (603) 862-1328 or visit us online at computerstore.unh.edu.
-We are conveniently located on Level 2 of the MUB, across from the student mailboxes.
+The store carries Apple and Dell notebook and desktop computers; iPads and iPods; laser and ink jet printers and cartridges; heavily discounted software, including Microsoft Office and Adobe Creative Suites; and a variety of other supplies and peripherals at educational pricing.
+Speak to a live staff member at (603) 862-1328 or visit online at computerstore.unh.edu.
+The UNH Computer Store is conveniently located on Level 2 of the MUB, across from the student mailboxes.

 Computer Training.
 Each semester, UNH IT courses are offered on a variety of topics.
 For more information, call (603) 862-4242.

 Technology Support.
-UNH IT provides UNH students, faculty, and staff with support for telephones, network connectivity, computing accounts, supported software applications, exam scanning, and a wide variety of personal computer issues.
+UNH IT provides UNH students, faculty, and staff with support via telephone (862-4242), in person (AT Support Center, Dimond Library, Third Floor [Main Level]), and chat (through Blackboard and https://itsupport.unh.edu/itchat) for telephones, network connectivity, computing accounts, supported software applications, exam scanning, and a wide variety of personal computer issues.

 IT Service Desk

 Dimond Library, Level 3 (Main Level)